roman-milk/roman-milk.github.io/troubled-waters.md

+===

- ****** Troubled Waters: The Second Day ****** byfastandsloppy© Alex turned to Yanna and Min who stood with their arms limply at their sides and their heads pulled back into their shoulders.
+Alex turned to Yanna and Min who stood with their arms limply at their sides and their heads pulled back into their shoulders.
 They were nude except for their omnipresent dog collars and they looked up at him with emotionless faces of dull resignation; prepared to be used; ready to just get it over with.
 Their bodies were thin almost to the point of emaciation, their skin pale and waxy.
 They seemed sad rather than alluring.

  Lucy had circled him to stand pressed against his back with her chin resting on his shoulder.
 She reached around to pull his cock from his robe and ran her hand up to the head.
 It responded with a twitch and began to grow firm again.
 As Lucy took his earlobe in her teeth she rasped at him, "I want to use you as a fuck puppet to nail these two little cunts."